forestdb/forestdb.org/models/mindsets.md

 With a uniform prior over goals, we can see which goals an agent will work towards, given their theory of how their effort affects their performance and improvement.

 WARNING ABOUT RUNNING THE CODE BELOW!
-It may take about 2 minues to run.
+It may take about 2 minutes to run.

 ~~~
 ;;;fold: